Djibouti City: Tourism

 The two small Maskali and Moucha islands are situated an hour's boat ride from Djibouti.
-They feature madreporic mangroves, with a rich seabed and colorful algae.
+They feature madreporic mangroves, with a rich seabed and colourful algae.
 Various fish species can also be found in the local coral gardens, including groupers, jacks and barracuda.

-Another notable city landmark is La Place du 27 Juin, a street named after Djibouti's independence day.
-The Place Mahamoud-Harbi (formerly Place Rimbaud) was similarly named in honor of a prominent local figure, erstwhile Vice President of the Government Council Mahmoud Harbi.

-Hotels

-Djibouti has over 40 hotels.
-Most are situated within the capital area or along the Djibouti Palace Kempinski's beachfront.
-Among the more prominent hotel establishments and guest houses are the Apart Hotel Moulk Center, the Hotel La Siesta, the Sheraton Djibouti Hotel located on the waterfront, the Kempinsky Hotel, the Hotel Bellevue, the Hotel Casino Impérial, and the Hotel Acacias on Avenue F. d'Esperey.

 Transport

 Road

 Djibouti is a major transportation hub, served by a comprehensive public transport network.
 Roads leading out of the city connect it to other national localities and to Somalia and Ethiopia.
 Public transportation is provided through buses stationed at the Djibouti Bus Service Enterprise.
 The city at large serves as a point of intersection for the main roads and highways linking different parts of the country.
 It is one of the most accessible urban areas in the country, where one can find public and private transportation 24 hours a day and 7 days a week.
 A significant number of the city's residents use the local informal minibuses and taxis, which include a fleet of 400 green-and-white taxis.
 The main bus hub in Djibouti is the Central Bus Station, located at the crossing of Rue de Bender.